Surya00011/secure-notes-backend/Readme.md

 **Version:** v1.0
 **Author:** Surya

-A secure and scalable note-taking REST API built with Spring Boot.
+A secure notes-taking REST API built with Spring Boot.
 This application allows users to register and manage their notes securely, featuring robust authentication, automated email notifications, and full user account control.